Mister M (character): Mercator

 When the nation of Krakoa was established, omega-level mutants became one of its cornerstones.
 Most of them joined Krakoa, but Absolon was one of a few exceptions.
 The Krakoans finally learned of Absolon's whereabouts during the X of Swords tournament held in Otherworld.

 After seizing control of Avalon, Apocalypse had invited Absolon to seize a part of the territory and to shape it as he would.
 Apocalypse gave him the Siege Perilous to guard, and told Absolon to keep his new realm closed off to mutantkind until the day they needed the Siege arrived.
 Absolon turned the territory into Mercator, a province named after himself.

-Later on, Abigail Brand considered Absolon as a potential replacement for Fabian Cortez's role in The Six, but eventually chose Arakki mutant, Korra the Burning Heart instead.
+Later on, Abigail Brand considered Absolon as a potential replacement for Fabian Cortez's role in The Six, but eventually chose Khora of the Burning Heart, a mutant from Arakko, instead.

-During Hellfire Gala, Magneto gathered several omega level mutants in order to terraform Mars.
+During Hellfire Gala, Magneto gathered several omega-level mutants in order to terraform Mars.
 Magneto visited Absolon to ask him to join and help with the process, but Absolon refused to participate.

 Eventually a team of mutants led by Captain Britain made it to Mercator fulfilling Apocalypse's prophesy, unfortunately they were followed by the mutant-hating King Arthur, Mercator greeted Arthur personally and informed him that he'd be tested by the land itself, which was unfortunate for him because he was a horrible person, before pushing him into quicksand.

 Powers and abilities

-Similar to Owen Reece, Mister M has complete control over the atomic structure of molecules.
+Similar to Molecule Man, Mister M has complete control over the atomic structure of molecules.
 He can transmute all matter and energy on a subatomic level.
 Thus far, his powers have been described as virtually omnipotent.